Jacob-Friesen/obscurejs/README.md

 <hr/>
 * [autoExecutingRecursionFunctions.js](http://obscurejavascript.tumblr.com/post/73013181197/auto-executing-recursive-functions): How to create functions that can be called without parenthesis.
 Or other helpers.
 * [bracketFreeCall.js](http://obscurejavascript.tumblr.com/post/87491571318/paren-free-function-calls): How to create functions that can be called without parenthesis.
 Or other helpers.
+* [caseForLinting.js](#): Example of why linting should be used in JavaScript.
+See blog post for more info.
 * [chaiAndParenFree.js](http://obscurejavascript.tumblr.com/post/87981579491/chai-js-and-paren-free-calls-in-javascript): How Chai.js uses bracket (parent) free calls.
 * [cleanSwitches.js](http://obscurejavascript.tumblr.com/post/83829086495/a-cleaner-way-to-do-switches-in-javascript): A cleaner way of long decision branches.
 * [cleanCallbacks.js](http://obscurejavascript.tumblr.com/post/79867797983/cleaning-up-javascript-callbacks): A clean way of ordering JS callbacks using an object.